138 pointsby perihelions10 months ago13 comments

 also greenland, the next door over, and EU member

-• zarzavat5 days ago
+• zarzavat10 months ago

 I'm going to be extremely petty and point out that Greenland is not part of the EU.
 It's part of the Kingdom of Denmark, along with Denmark itself which is an EU member.

-• derelicta5 days ago
+• derelicta10 months ago

 Nah it's fair tbh.
 Greenland is a danish colony that dreams itself independent.

-• ringeryless5 days ago
+• ringeryless10 months ago

 It is a stronger rage than you allude to.
 The world is smoldering in a rage at American hubris exemplified by Trump and his sycophants.
 One cannot literally insult and attack the entire world on the declining phase of having been the most dominant visible global power for several generations and then leverage this hatred away as a negotiating tactic.
 The world outside any nation is a vast non-homogenous place one can hardly generalize about, yet there is a palpable frustration the world over with cantankerous American obstructionism and hubris, as exemplified by Trump.
 We never once said thank you to the nations we dragged over into Afghanistan, or sorry for imperialisticly and illegally invading Iraq, and now we have a president who not only takes this all for granted, but expects the entire world to kiss his feet like imperial subjects.